Systemic risk in interbank networks: disentangling balance sheets and network effects: Introduction

 \section{Introduction}

 Research about contagion in financial networks has attracted much interest in the last twenty years \citep{Bougheas2015,Huser2015,Battiston2016,glasserman2016,Gai2019,Bardoscia2021,Jackson2021}, particularly after the Global Financial Crisis of 2007/08 (GFC).
-A key driver has been the request by regulators and policymakers for a deeper understanding of how the issue of interconnectedness can influence systemic risk \citep{Haldane2009, Yellen2013}.
+A key driver has been the request by regulators and policymakers for a deeper understanding of how the issue of interconnectedness can influence systemic risk and financial stability \citep{Haldane2009, Yellen2013}.

 While systemic risk can arise in several contexts \citep{benoit2017}, much attention has been devoted to interbank networks -- defined by considering each loan among two banks as a directed link between the lender and the borrower and thus translating the balance sheet structure into a network.
 When a shock hits one or more banks, the network structure allows the shock to propagate to neighbouring institutions, potentially amplifying its effects.
-The literature has thus focused on understanding the dynamics of the contagion process, how it changes with the structure of the network, and on quantifying the probability and extent of a systemic event.
+The literature has thus focused on understanding the dynamics of the contagion process, quantifying the probability and extent of a systemic event, and overall assessing how the stability of the system changes with the structure of the network.

 Empirical research addressed interbank contagion even before the GFC.
 Using the algorithms created by \cite{Eisenberg2001} and \cite{Furfine2003}, several studies analysed the possible effects of contagion on real or estimated networks in US \citep{Furfine2003}, UK \citep{Wells2004,Elsinger2005UK}, Austria \citep{Elsinger2006AU}, Brazil \citep{Cont2010} and Italy \citep{Mistrulli2011}.
 In his review, \cite{Upper2011} concluded that the risk of contagion should be taken seriously because a systemic event, even if rare, could affect a substantial part of the banking system.
 A more recent methodology to address financial contagion is the DebtRank algorithm \citep{Battiston2012, Bardoscia2015}, further generalised by \cite{Barucca2020} into the NEVA (Network Valuation of Financial Assets) framework.